Small Business Insurance Coverage

 Protection for someone who is not on your insurance policy

-Anyone who is not on your insurance policy remains unprotected.
-To protect those who are working with or for you, but are not on your policy, you'll need an additional insured endorsement.
+Anyone who is not listed on your insurance policy remains unprotected.
+To extend your coverage to third parties who are working with or for you (such as clients or subcontractors), you will need an additional insured endorsement.
+This typically modifies your general liability insurance to protect that entity against third-party lawsuits or property damage.

 no coverage check mark